jlaua2/CS351--Group-12/README.md

 # Timeline: Weekly Meeting Goals

-**Q2:** What is your goals that your group want to achieve in each weekly meeting?
+**Q2:** What are your goals that your group want to achieve in each weekly meeting?

 The goal of the weekly meeting is to track where we are in the development cycle and see if we are ahead or behind schedule and adjust accordingly.
 Also this time would be a place for us to discuss any problems we are running in to.